cloudmesh-community/book/chapters/prg/julia/julia-language.md

 # Julia :o: :question:

-:warning: Although we do not intend to use julia in this class, we provid ethe option for a small number of students to develop this chapter as part of the course requirements.
+:warning: Although we do not intend to use julia in this class, we provid the option for a small number of students to develop this chapter as part of the course requirements.
 In case you chose it, you could also investigate how to use the cloud from it as to potentially do your project in julia.
-Your project would be to develop a cloud client in julia similar to the one wie developed in pythin under the name cloudmesh.
+Your project would be to develop a cloud client in julia similar to the one we developed in pythin under the name cloudmesh.